epochgeo/pyhoot/README.md

 1. GLPK gives an unexpected segfault so GLPK based optimization is disabled by default.

-## Documentation

-Except where Python specific modifications are made, the API docs mimic the C++ docs.

 ## Installation

 At this time, pyhoot is only available for Python 3.6.